Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 In essence, a non-turbocharged engine is synonymous with a naturally aspirated engine.
 The term “non-turbocharged” simply means that the engine does not have a turbocharger or supercharger to increase the intake of air.
 This distinction is important as turbocharged engines have become increasingly popular in recent years due to their ability to deliver more power and torque, but there is still a dedicated fan base that appreciates the characteristics of a non-turbocharged engine.

-In summary, a naturally aspirated engine operates without any forced induction, relying on the natural flow of air to generate power, while a non-turbocharged engine refers to an engine without a turbocharger.
+In summary, a engine operates without any forced induction, relying on the natural flow of air to generate power, while a non-turbocharged engine refers to an engine without a turbocharger.
 Both terms essentially describe the same type of engine, known for its simplicity and linear power delivery.

 • Naturally aspirated engines operate solely on atmospheric pressure